What Cardiovascular Techs Wish Their Patients Knew

 Most members of the public, however, don’t know much about cardiovascular technologists because they tend to work more behind the scenes than their medical counterparts.

-Read on to become more familiar about this exciting field – and discover how you can join this rewarding allied health career without a medical degree!
+Read on to become more familiar about this exciting field – and discover how you can even join this rewarding allied health career without a medical degree!

 1. Cardiovascular Techs Aren’t Doctors...